baizidjilani/baizidjilani.github.io/_pages/about.md

 </div>
 Supervisor: <strong>Prof. Moqsadur Rahman</strong> <br>
 <div>
 In recent years, there has been an increasing interest in expressing thoughts and feelings on social media rather than in face-to-face conversation.
 Social networks, especially Reddit, have emerged as powerful platforms for sharing depression, which can be utilized to analyze the trends of depression.
 For this, we collected a bulk amount of depression-related data (1M posts) crawling from Reddit and utilized NLTK for text processing and custom functions for text cleaning.
 We preprocessed the data in a time-based approach: Incremental Window and Sliding Window.
-We have used pre-trained word embeddings like Skip-gram and GloVe for analyzing trends related to depression, leveraging the semantic relationships encoded in word vectors.
+We used pre-trained word embeddings like Skip-gram and GloVe for analyzing trends related to depression, leveraging the semantic relationships encoded in word vectors.

 <h2>  Publications </h2>